|Nutrition Facts (per serving)|

 Note: While there are multiple steps to this recipe, this Thai panang chicken curry is broken down into workable categories to help you better plan for cooking.

 Gather the ingredients.

-Cover casserole dish and bake for 45 minutes.
+Cover the casserole dish and bake for 45 minutes.

-Remove from oven and add the tomatoes and peppers.
+Remove from the oven and add the tomatoes and peppers.

-Stir well, then return to oven to bake another 15 to 20 minutes, or until both chicken and vegetables are cooked.
+Stir well, cover the dish, and return to the oven to bake another 15 to 20 minutes, or until the chicken and vegetables are cooked.

-Sprinkle with fresh basil leaves and serve with plenty of Thai jasmine rice (white or whole-grain).
+Taste test, balancing out the flavors if necessary.
+Sprinkle with fresh basil leaves and serve with plenty of Thai jasmine rice.